 "During Walter’s 100th birthday science symposium in 2017, he spoke very generously about his life and accomplishments.
 As he talked about his many experiences, one thing became exceedingly clear to me: Walter pursued joy and happiness alongside all of his accomplishments.
 He lived life to its fullest.
 I saved a quote he made about his time on the ski team at Cal Tech.
 It encapsulated his humor, mirth, mischievousness, and vibrant spirit:

 I was the president of the ski club.
 Mother was very disappointed.
 We had a wonderful time.

-Your contributions have inspired the way we understand our oceans, the way we learn about oceanography, and the way we talk about ocean science to the global audience.
+"To the original Wave Hero—Your contributions have inspired the way we understand our oceans, the way we learn about oceanography, and the way we talk about ocean science to the global audience.
 You have touched many generations of students around the world.
+Thank you."

 Walter Munk was a very good friend indeed of the Shirshov Institute of Oceanology in Moscow.
 He visited the Institute many times.
 The lectures he presented here on tides and internal waves were attended by so many scientists that there was not enough room in the conference hall to keep them from spilling out.
 These talks left a huge imprint that lasted long after he left and meant a great deal to all of us.
 His death is a loss to oceanography and global science.
 Words seem inadequate to express our sadness that such a brilliant scientist passed away.
 We may say that he led a truly inspirational and long life.

 On behalf of all colleagues from the Shirshov Institute of Oceanology, RAS, we express our deepest condolences to Professor Munk's widow Mary and his daughters Edie and Kendall and to all colleagues at the Scripps Institution of Oceanography and all American oceanographers."

 – Dr. Alexey Sokov, Acting Director, Shirshov Institute of Oceanology